Key Highlights

 -

-Control Malfunctions: If the controls become unresponsive, check for any error codes and refer to the user's manual for troubleshooting guidance.
+Control Malfunctions: If the controls become unresponsive, check for any error codes and refer to the operator's manual for troubleshooting guidance.
 Regular inspections of control systems are essential to prevent malfunctions and ensure smooth operation.

 Conclusion